Skip

 Prof

-Le matin, je vais au bureau et je prends un cafe.
+Le matin, je vais au bureau et je prends un café.

 Classe